awsdocs/nice-dcv-admin-guide/doc_source/setting-up-upgrading.md

 **Considerations**
 + NICE DCV server versions 2017 and later are compatible with NICE DCV client versions 2017 and later\.
++ NICE DCV server license files are backward compatible with previous versions of the NICE DCV server\.
+For instance you can use a NICE DCV server version 2021 license with NICE DCV server version 2019\.
-+ NICE DCV server version 2020 is not compatible with production license and extended evaluation files from NICE DCV server version 2019 and earlier\.
-If you upgrade to NICE DCV server version 2020, you must request compatible license files\.
++ NICE DCV server versions require at least the same version of the NICE DCV server license\.
+For instance if you use a NICE DCV server version 2021 you need a license version 2021 or greater\.
+If you upgrade to a later NICE DCV server version, you must request compatible license files\.
 For more information, contact your NICE DCV distributor or reseller\.
-+ NICE DCV server version 2020 license files are backward compatible with NICE DCV server versions 2017 and 2019\.

 **Topics**
 + [Upgrading the NICE DCV Server on Windows](#upgrading-windows-upgrade)